Using Fonts in StartupBolt

 3. Implementing the Font in Your Components

-import { roboto } from '@/utils/fonts'
+import { roboto } from '@/constants/fonts'

 <h1 className={roboto.className}>My page</h1>